• About Click&Boat

 Thomson Bay, Rottnest Island

-Rootnest Island, a small paradise just a few miles from Perth, is one of the most popular boating destinations in Western Australia, attracting over 300,000 visitors every year.
-It’s home to the southern-most coral reef in Australia, as well as a rich marine life that includes dolphins, crayfish, sea lions and whales.
+Rootnest Island, just a few miles from Perth, attracts over 300,000 visitors every year.
+It’s home to the southernmost coral reef in Australia.
+It’s also known for its rich marine life, including dolphins, crayfish, sea lions and whales.

-One the best mooring spots here is Thomson Bay on the northeast of the island, offering you a majestic view of the Perth skyline.
-Naturally protected by reef, it is the ideal spot to moor and swim, snorkel or dive in the island’s crystal clear waters.
-You will find here fuel and all modern amenities, but you will have to pay a fee to use one of the swing moorings.
-The island itself is a marvel to explore – highlights include the picturesque Wadjemup lighthouse and the West End, a rugged coastline and marine wildlife site on the west side.
+One of the best mooring spots here is Thomson Bay on the northeast of the island.
+From there, enjoy a majestic view of the Perth skyline.
+Naturally protected by reef, it’s the ideal spot to swim, snorkel or dive in the island’s crystal clear waters.
+Here, you’ll find fuel and all modern amenities.
+The island itself is a marvel to explore.
+Highlights include the picturesque Wadjemup lighthouse and the West End, a rugged coastline and marine wildlife site.

 moorings in Australia